 - Flexible Qualifications: They may allow for non-FHA-approved condominiums or higher loan-to-value ratios.

-- Non-Recourse Feature: Despite being private, they usually remain non-recourse loans, meaning the borrower or their heirs will not owe more than the home’s value when it is sold.
+- Non-Recourse Feature: Despite being private, they usually remain non-recourse loans, meaning the borrower or their heirs will not owe more than the home’s value upon sale.

 - Speed: Due to less bureaucracy, they may close faster than HECM loans.